This post may contain affiliate links. To read our affiliate policy, click here.

 I would love to use soap-based shampoo bars because I believe they are the safest shampoos.
 That is to say, their simple ingredients do not have any health concerns.
 In addition, they do not pollute the environment with plastic bottles.
 To learn why shampoo bars did not work for me, please read my all-natural shampoo bars post.

 With this said, in my opinion, Pure Haven shampoo is one of the safest non-soap shampoo.
 Let’s look at the ingredients in this healthy shampoo.

 The ingredients of the Pure Haven shampoo are as follows:

-The main areas of concern in foaming liquid shampoos are surfactants and preservatives.
+As a rule, the main areas of concern in foaming liquid shampoos are surfactants and preservatives.

-Surfactants in Pure Haven safest shampoo
+Surfactants in the Pure Haven healthy shampoo

 A few words about coconut allergy

 Some people claim that they are allergic to coconut.
 I am not trying to convince you to start using products with coconut derivatives.
 But if you do not have a positive patch test result, you might benefit from hearing this.